Shouree/storm-http-framework/doc/02-Language_Reference/02-Basic_Storm/04-Code/09-Maybe_and_Null.md

 Instead, elements in a `Maybe<T>`-type must first be casted into a non-maybe type, `T`, by using a *weak cast*.
-Weak casts are described in full in the section on [type conversions](md:Type_Conversion), but a brief example is provided below for completeness.
+Weak casts are described in full in the section on [type conversions](md:Type_Conversions), but a brief example is provided below for completeness.

 To check whether a `Maybe` type contains an object, one can simply use the `any` or `empty` members of the `Maybe` type as follows: